Successful Ileo Reversal and Recovery Insights

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Apologies, but no matter what I do, I can't get this thing to let me add a reply to answer questions so I will just edit and add on here.
+Apologies, but no matter what I do, I can't get this thing to let me add a reply to answer questions, so I will just edit and add on here.

-Thank you for the encouragement and well wishes, it means alot coming from you good folk who've been there and done that.
+Thank you for the encouragement and well wishes; it means a lot coming from you good folk who've been there and done that.
 I appreciate the well wishes I get from others, but they can't really know the way we know.
 Thank you sincerely.

 fable:

-There is some pain and stiffness but much less than I expected.
+There is some pain and stiffness, but much less than I expected.
 I'm a little over a week out now and am taking an Aleve every morning that works almost all day.
-In the evening an oxycodone or two before bed since by that time I'm pretty sore and need a little help to sleep.
+In the evening, an oxycodone or two before bed since by that time I'm pretty sore and need a little help to sleep.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I'll be pulling for ya, and feel free to post up any question you want.
+I'll be pulling for you, and feel free to post up any question you want.
 I may not have an answer, but I will tell you how I dealt with something if I have experience with it.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Jaebreezy, breathe, hold it a few seconds, then let it out.
-I understand the fear of going under again and it sounds like our stories are very similar.
+I understand the fear of going under again, and it sounds like our stories are very similar.

 The reversal surgeries went much better than those did.
-It is possible that complications may arise, I don't want to try and BS you about that.
+It is possible that complications may arise; I don't want to try and BS you about that.
 But, the reversal is almost always far less complicated due to the nature of things according to my surgeon.
-You might have to go through a two step process, it might be a one step, I don't know, but your surgeon does and that's what really counts.
+You might have to go through a two-step process; it might be a one-step, I don't know, but your surgeon does, and that's what really counts.
 Follow their instructions for care afterward.
-Something that has helped me an awful lot in getting back into the whole processing food business is kefir (think of it as liquid yogurt) since it's packed full of the goodguy little critters.
+Something that has helped me an awful lot in getting back into the whole processing food business is kefir (think of it as liquid yogurt) since it's packed full of the good guy little critters.
 Talk to your doctor before trying it though to make sure you don't have some allergy or something.
-Most people don't, but I don't know your full story and your doc does.
+Most people don't, but I don't know your full story, and your doc does.

-I'll tell you all a little secret: I quit alot of things in my life.
+I'll tell you all a little secret: I quit a lot of things in my life.
 Some were "good" quits, but mostly they were "I'm tired of this, I quit" type of "bad" quits.

 If I didn't quit, then dammit you can't quit either.
-Hang tough and you'll see the world on the flip side.
+Hang tough, and you'll see the world on the flip side.

 Franicaa